Why choose QBE Contents Insurance?

-Having contents insurance means that, should your items be damaged or destroyed by an event like a fire, flood, earthquake or theft, we’ll pay to repair or replace them.
+Having contents insurance means that, should your items be damaged or destroyed by an event like a fire, flood, earthquake or theft, we can pay to repair or replace them.
 The contents insurance calculator can help you estimate how much cover you may need.

-If you’re a renter or strata owner-occupier, contents-only insurance covers your belongings, and in some cases fixtures.
-Whereas homeowners tend to need cover for their building and contents together.
+If you’re a renter or strata owner-occupier, QBE Contents Insurance covers your belongings, and in some cases fixtures.
+Whereas homeowners may need cover for their building and contents together.
 If you’re a landlord looking to cover your rental property and/or its contents, please refer to our landlord insurance page.

-Looking for affordable contents insurance?
+Looking for contents insurance?
 Save 10% when you buy online!

 Get a quote now

 What’s included in contents insurance cover?

-QBE Contents Insurance covers your belongings for loss or damage caused by a variety of things like storm, fire, theft, flood and more.
+QBE Contents Insurance can provide protection for your belongings for loss or damage caused by a variety of things like storm, fire, theft, flood and more.